 Genetics – The risk of you having wrinkles has something to do with your parents as well.
 How early or late you have these creases depends on the genes you inherit.
 If your parents started having them earlier than their peers, chances are that your case might be the same.
 Sadly, there is nothing you can do about this.

-There are several other factors that can lead to appearance of wrinkles.
-These include your sleeping postures, habitual facial expressions and exposure to pollutants.
+There are several other factors that can lead to the appearance of wrinkles.
+These include your sleeping postures, habitual facial expressions, and exposure to pollutants.

 Types of wrinkles